Overview

 Treatment

-Surgical treatment depends upon the condition of the liver and is often best handled by general surgeons and/or liver transplant surgeons.
-Most surgeons believe that any evidence of a ruptured liver capsule requires emergent surgery.
-One study demonstrated a maternal mortality rate of 96% with a ruptured liver capsule and conservative treatment, versus a 33% mortality rate with surgical treatment.[35]
+Surgical treatment depends upon the condition of the liver, and it is often best handled by general surgeons and/or liver transplant surgeons.
+Intervention is indicated in the setting of enlarging hematomas or evidence of rupture with hemodynamic instability.
+[2] Most surgeons believe that any evidence of a ruptured liver capsule requires emergent surgery.
+One study demonstrated a maternal mortality rate of 96% with a ruptured liver capsule and conservative treatment, versus a 33% mortality rate with surgical treatment.
+[59]

-If the prior techniques are not successful at controlling hemorrhage or a lobe or segment is completely disrupted, lobectomies and segmentectomies have also been performed.
-The last operative treatment option is a liver resection with plans for a liver transplantation.
-Multiple case reports have described successful liver transplantations performed for uncontrollable hemorrhage.
-One case report by Hunter details a liver resection due to uncontrollable hemorrhage with a successful liver transplant 8 hours later.[36]
+If these techniques are not successful at controlling hemorrhage or a lobe or segment is completely disrupted, lobectomies and segmentectomies have also been performed.
+The last operative treatment option is a liver resection, with plans for liver transplantation; liver transplantation can be an effective salvage in the setting of continued decompensation despite standard interventions.
+[2] Multiple case reports have described successful liver transplantations performed for uncontrollable hemorrhage.
+A case report by Hunter et al details a liver resection due to uncontrollable hemorrhage with a successful liver transplant procedure 8 hours later.
+[60]

 Prognosis